 River crossing whilst tramping is another situation where powerful water and pack separation could be possible..
 But if you’re thinking about taking the PLB out of your pack and strapping it to you because the crossing looks that scary, then perhaps you ought not to be doing the crossing in the first place!

-Solo travellers should also consider wearing a PLB on them; you could look at one recent example where a solo tramper fell down a steep gut, and lost his pack (and PLB) during the fall, resulting in a slower than ideal rescue.
+Solo travellers should also consider wearing a PLB on them; you could look at one example where a solo tramper fell down a steep gut, and lost his pack (and PLB) during the fall, resulting in much delayed rescue.

-In a rescue in the Olivines in December 2018, a group of two got into difficulty when abseiling down a stream whilst trying to get off the Ice Plateau into the Williamson Rock bivvy.
+In a rescue in the Olivines in December 2018, a group of two got into strife when abseiling down a stream whilst trying to get off the Ice Plateau into the Williamson Rock bivvy.
 One of the party got into difficulty under the waterfall, and it appears the other quickly went to the rescue on a separate rope – leaving their pack behind on top!
-Fortunately the one comms device they carried was in the pack they still had, and whilst they waited in soaked clothes, in a tent on a miserable ledge, they contemplated the wisdom of having a comms device on thier body, or at least one per person!
+Fortunately the only comms device they carried was in the pack they still had, and as they waited in soaked clothes, in a half-erected tent on a soggy ledge, they contemplated the wisdom of having a comms device on their body, or at least one per person!

 There’s quite a few more scenarios on the www.Beacons.org.nz website which are worth considering.
 It only takes a few moments of mis-fortune to render the “PLB panacea” worthless…